LeoCollab/experiments-adgpu-dpcpp/README_VTune.md

 # README

-This guidelined is based on commit AutoDock DPC++ commit `6e2683f`.
-Hence, we need to fix and enable flags for profiling.
+These guidelines are based on AutoDock-GPU's (DPC++ version) commit `6e2683f`.
+Hence, it requires fixes and extra flags for profiling.

-Below you can find AutoDock-GPU code modifications as well as compilation and profiling commands for both OpenCL and DPC++ versions.
+Below you can find AutoDock-GPU code modifications as well as compilation & profiling commands for both OpenCL and DPC++ versions.

 ## Code Changes

-_Important_: **some or all of these code changes might be already merged into the mainline code.**
+Keep in mind that in the meantime, **some or all of these code changes might have been already merged into the mainline code.**

 ```